Airplanes, Oktoberfest, and All the Things in Between

 Air Force Museum

-While I agree it definitely a massive place, you would have to going really slow or stopping to read literally every sign.
-I think we were a successful happy medium but we did spend the entire day there and my feet were exhausted after!
+While I agree it’s definitely a massive place, you would have to go really slow or stop to read literally every sign.
+I think we were a successful happy medium, but we did spend the entire day there, and my feet were exhausted after!

 Also, I apologize now that the accuracy and detail of the planes will be nonexistent from me.
 If you are interested, Nathan would LOVE to talk about it with you!

-The did a great job taking you through the ages of planes starting with the Early Years and World War II, into the Korea War and Southeast Asia War.
-The Cold War area was probably the largest with the Missile Gallery.
+They did a great job taking you through the ages of planes, starting with the Early Years and World War II, into the Korean War and Southeast Asia War.
+The Cold War area was probably the largest, with the Missile Gallery.

 Last included the Presidential Area, and Space and Research.

-We did get to sit in a few of the planes which was fun!
+We did get to sit in a few of the planes, which was fun!
 It was shocking how small and surprisingly comfortable it was.
-Everything just find fit snug right around you.
+Everything just fit snug right around you.

 Then we were off to bed so we could drive down to Cincinnati the next day!